ChilliCream/graphql-platform/website/src/blog/2020-03-18-entity-framework.md

     ORDER BY "s"."Id", "t"."EnrollmentId", "t"."CourseId"
 ```

 But we can go further and even allow more.
-Lets say we want to allow the consumer to search for specific grades in our students enrolment list then we could upgrade the students entity like the following.
+Lets say we want to allow the consumer to search for specific grades in our students enrolment list.

+In order to allow filtering on the enrollments we can add the same `UseFiltering` attribute in our entity on the `Enrollments` collection and this property becomes filterable.

 ```csharp
 public class Student